Ninja-Vikash/Docs.dev/docs/react-js/04_jsx/README.md

 > }
 > ```
 >
-> Instead you can write
+> Instead, You can write.
 > ```jsx
 > function App() {
 >     return (